Denison Mines Corp. (DNN) Shares Down Despite Recent Market Volatility

 Denison Mines Corp.
-(AMEX: DNN)’s stock price has decreased by -0.91 compared to its previous closing price of 1.10.
-Nevertheless, the company has seen a 12.01% surge in its stock price over the last five trading sessions.
+(AMEX: DNN)’s stock price has decreased by -1.94 compared to its previous closing price of 1.03.
+Despite this, the company has seen a loss of -3.81% in its stock price over the last five trading days.

 Is It Worth Investing in Denison Mines Corp.
 (AMEX: DNN) Right Now?

-Denison Mines Corp.
-(AMEX: DNN) has a higher price-to-earnings ratio of 83.85x compared to its average ratio, and the 36-month beta value for DNN is at 1.85.
+The price-to-earnings ratio for Denison Mines Corp.
+(AMEX: DNN) is 77.69x, which is above its average ratio.
+Moreover, the 36-month beta value for DNN is 1.85.

 Click Here to Download the FREE Report.